3 Quick Business Communication Skills Every Leader Needs

 But where to start?
 Here are three key business communication skills every leader should master.

-These 3 skills are particularly important, because they answer common questions & scenarios that come up regularly if you own, run, or lead a business.
+Why?
+Because they answer common questions & scenarios that come up regularly if you run a business, or lead a team.

 First up, making a strong first impression…